-As you might expect, all of the books being sold each year require a significant amount of editing.
+As you might expect, all the books sold each year require a significant amount of editing.
 Every book published goes through multiple rounds of editing under the close scrutiny of various types of editors — including developmental, line and copy editors.
 The process starts at the office of an acquisitions editor.

 Acquisitions Editor